-Now the City of London Corporation have responded – as of the 22nd May, only people on foot, bike or bus are allowed to travel through the junction.
+Now the City of London Corporation have responded – since May, only people on foot, bike or bus are allowed to travel through the junction.
 This victory could only be achieved with the support of all of you – so thank you.

 But this is could only be a temporary transformation.
 This scheme is a trial, and obviously, we want it to be made permanent.

 The trail started on 22nd May, and the City of London Corporation want your feedback.